 Good questions for your consult: Do you take CBCT scans?
 Will you use a surgical guide?
 Can I see the digital plan before surgery?

-How to evaluate a mouth dr’s experience and credentials
+How to evaluate a mouth doctor’s experience and credentials

 Look for clear, verifiable credentials and experience.
 Important qualifications include: